justinkeeth/ActiveDirectoryHomeLab/README.md

 Windows 11 Pro

-Ensure your host computer has sufficient resources:
+Ensure your host computer has sufficient resources: (You will need the following available resources to be allocated to run smoothly)

 CPU: 2–4+ cores recommended

-RAM: At least 8 GB total (more is better)
+RAM: At least 4 GB available to allocate (more is better)

-Storage: At least 100 GB free
+Storage: At least 50 GB free

-Part 2: Create the Windows Server 2025 Virtual Machine
+<h3>Part 2: Create the Windows Server 2025 Virtual Machine</h3>

 Open VirtualBox and create a new VM.

-Assign:
+Assign the following:

+Name: (Your choice of what you would like to name the server VM)

+Iso: Select the Windows Server 2025 iso (that you downloaded)

-Name: Windows Server 2025
+Edition: Windows Server 2025 Standard Evaluation (Desktop Experience)

 Type: Microsoft Windows

-Version: Windows Server (64-bit)
+Version: Windows Server 2025 (64-bit)

 Allocate hardware resources (RAM, CPU, disk).

-Select the Windows Server 2025 ISO.

-Configure Network Adapters

-Before finishing VM creation, configure two network adapters:

-Adapter 1:
+Make sure to check the box to select: Skip Unattended Installation

+Configure 2 Network Adapters (1 for the internet connection that our computer is using and 1 for the internal network that we are going to create)

-Attached to: NAT
+Adapter 1: Attached to: NAT

 Purpose: Internet access

 Adapter 2:

-Attached to: Internal Network
+Attached to: Internal Network (You can name this adapter whatever you would like)

 Purpose: Active Directory domain network